MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-full-outer.md

 |-----------|------------------|
 |CountryID|id|

 The goal is to reach the following table where the name of the country appears as a new **Country** column in the **Sales** table.
-Due to how the Full outer join works, all rows from both the left and right table will be brought, regardless if they only appear in one of the tables.
+Because of how the Full outer join works, all rows from both the left and right table will be brought, regardless if they only appear in one of the tables.

 ![Full outer join final table](images/me-merge-operations-full-outer-final-table.png)